-The Mississauga Centre also received the Residents First Improvement Award in 2011 from Health Quality Ontario.
+The Mississauga Centre received the Residents First Improvement Award in 2011 from HQO.

-In addition, the Scarborough Finch Centre is a successful early adopter of the Ontario Behavioural Support program in 2011-2012.
+In addition, the Scarborough Finch Centre was a successful early adopter of the Ontario Behavioural Support Program in 2011-2012.

 To celebrate Dr. Joseph Wong's activism, leadership and accomplishments on the local, national and international stage, Yee Hong's

 founder got his very own star on the Scarborough Walk of Fame.

 The inaugural celebrations on May 17, 2006 unveiled 10 stars including internationally renowned scientist Dr. Charles C. Macklin,